jamesqo/gun-violence-data/README.md

 ## Additional notes

 - The list of incidents from 2013 is not exhaustive; only 279 incidents from that year were catalogued.

+## Contact us

+If you're interested in using this dataset for your research, feel free to contact us and ask questions / let us know about your work at gunviolencedata@gmail.com.
+Please note that we are not affiliated with gunviolencearchive.org in any way.